ushu3323/tasks-app/README.md

 # Tasks-App

-Aplicación de lista de tareas realizada con React + Bootstrap
+Tasks list made with React + Bootstrap

-Se pueden crear, modificar y eliminar tareas que se almacenan de manera local en el dispositivo(localStorage)
+Create, modify and delete tasks that are stored locally in the device (using local storage API)